 Although a lot of people think of cash as the starting place when looking to invest it can be the eventual destination.

-If you are looking to put a large amount of money on deposit then I suggest that you read this FREE guide covering the biggest mistake made by larger savers*.
+If you are looking to put a large amount of money on deposit then I suggest that you read the 7 must-know rules of saving large sums.
 It's succinct and contains advice on how to avoid costly mistakes and get the best rate of interest on your savings.

 If you do decide to put your money into a savings account then you may wish to limit the amount held with any financial institution to £85,000 (or £170,000 on a joint account).
 This will ensure your savings are covered by the Financial Services Compensation Scheme should your chosen bank go bust.